shadmankhan/software-engineering-frontend-interview/README.md

 - What do you look for in a code review, especially related to design?

-Let's dive into potential solutions for the scenario-based low-level design questions you might face in your frontend interview at Walmart.
+Let's dive into potential solutions for the scenario-based low-level design questions you might face in your frontend interview.
 Each solution will focus on key considerations, component design, and data management strategies using JavaScript and relevant frameworks.

 ### Scenario 1: Designing a Dashboard Displaying Real-Time Data from Multiple Sources